Hardware

 Siemens S7 symbols

-- Automation devices CAD drawings and symbols CAD drawings of S7 products at http://www.sea.siemens.com/automat/cad/index.html
+Automation devices CAD drawings and symbols CAD drawings of S7 products at

-Suggested PC desktop tools
+Suggested PC tools and add-on

 Cursor hider

 How many times are you moving the mouse away because its cursor overlaps the text you are typing?
-Try the Cursor Hider by SoftExe: http://www.softexe.com
+Try the Cursor Hider by SoftExe: http://www.softexe.com .
+I've been using this utility for years and I'm very pleased of it.

 Ultra monitor

-- Do you make use of more than one monitor?
+Do you make use of more than one monitor?
 No??
 Then you must!

-After setting up your additional monitor, install Ultra Monitor utility: www.realtimesoft.com/ultramon
+After setting up your additional monitor, install Ultra Monitor utility: http://www.realtimesoft.com/ultramon/

 Suggested PC remote control and web conferencing tools